omshivaprakash/covid19-map/README.md

 I wanted to see whether I can reproduce the Johns Hopkins map visualization of COVID19.
 Therefore I set out to build my own version 👨🏻‍💻 using the very same live data source that they kindly provide in their GitHub repo 🙏🏻.

 Thanks to the already available data set the process of ramping up a visualization tool in React went fairly smooth ☘️.
-Meanwhile covid19map.io already has even more features:
+Since then, covid19map.io is getting more and more features:

-- project the confirmed cases at global average testing rate
+- project the confirmed cases at global average testing rate 🧪👩🏾‍🔬
-- can show the momentum of the spread in glyphs directly, i.e. change over the last 1, 3 or 7 days
+- can show the momentum of the spread in glyphs directly, i.e. change over the last 1, 3 or 7 days 🦠😷
-- compute STAYING@HOME Score based on the weighted average of active case momentum 1, 3 and 7 days in relation to the total number of confirmed cases
+- compute STAYING@HOME Score based on the weighted average of active case momentum 1, 3 and 7 days in relation to the total number of confirmed cases 🏡🌍
-- replay mode to go back in time (also works in momentum mode)
+- replay mode to go back in time (also works in momentum mode) 🎥🍿🎬
-- can additionally normalize by population
+- can additionally normalize by population 👨‍👩‍👦
-- is open source, therefore allows other researchers to contribute on GitHub
+- is open source, therefore allows other researchers to contribute on GitHub ⭐😍🤩

 Please check it out, and hopefully it helps to drive more research and to provide a better understanding of the situation we are currently facing.
 If you want to contribute a feature I will roll out your pull request timely and add your name here.